Black Beans in Cooking: Why They’re So Popular

 Black beans vs navy beans

 Navy beans are small, pale, and very starchy.
-They are classic in baked beans, soups, and purees.
+They are classic in baked beans, soups, and purées.
 They break down more readily than black beans and create a thicker, more cohesive body in cooked dishes.

 Why Black Beans Feel Overused in Recipes

-Habit makes repetition look like necessity
+Habit can look like necessity

-They are often the safe vegetarian default
+They are the default vegetarian bean

-Their color can become monotonous
+Their color can become visually repetitive

 They can overshadow regional diversity

-Black beans have strong associations with certain cuisines, but beans vary widely across culinary traditions.
-Repeating black beans everywhere can obscure the role of other legumes in regional foodways.
 Lentils are central in South Asian cooking.
 Fava beans matter in the Eastern Mediterranean and North Africa.
 White beans are foundational in parts of Europe.
 Pinto beans are deeply important in Mexican and Southwestern traditions.
+When black beans become the bean, singular, the broader world of legume cooking gets flattened.

-They are forgiving
+They are forgiving in the kitchen

 They pair well with common pantry ingredients